Chandrakant817/Threat-Prediction-Using-Machine-Learning/README.md

 • The main aim is to analysis and detect the malicious actors and his attack pattern.

 • Prediction of the pattern so that the know attack can be mitigated.

+## Objective
+• To use free and open-source technologies and methods to reduce the amount of manual intervention needed to add to or modify high-interaction honeypots.

+• Identify malicious IP addresses and vulnerabilities being exploited, so that they can be patched as quickly as possible.

+• Discover users that exhibit risky behaviour way before they execute the in tended harm to the network.

+• Deploy a number of decoys to lure attackers that get past other defenses.

+• To detect attack patterns using machine learning and come out with so lution to mitigate the attacks.

+##  Conclusion:
+The research designed and implemented a real-time Honeynet system using Machine learning for detecting and preventing system attacks.
+System services on Apache Webserver, MYSQL,FTP and SMTP were used to lure attackers.The problem nowadays is that a very good hacker will most likely be able to understand when he is attacking a honeypot.
+Low interaction honeypots will be able to identify mostly automated attack and will hardly be able to understand new hacker method.
+On the other hand, high interaction systems are here to entrap the hacker and make him give away his techniques and tools to the forensic team.
+The network administrator implementing this kind of honeypot should make sure that the system is completely isolated from the production network.
+This is the best defense if the hacker compromises the honeypot.

+We have proposed a machine learning model to classify SSH attacks based on the attack nature.